Protect Your Right To Spend Time With Your Children

 Fixed visitation schedules are often set forth by the court when the parents are uncooperative.
 A fixed schedule can also provide a level of continuity and routine for the child.
 These schedules can vary greatly.
 Some fixed visitation schedules may give the noncustodial parent visitation on certain weeknights or every other weekend.
 The court can schedule the times that visitation is to take place as well as dictate the place where visitations are to occur.

 Secure Your Visitation Rights

-If you are going through a divorce and custody battle, the attorneys at Rombro & Associates can help.
-Call our office at (310) 545-1900 or contact us online to meet with one of our attorneys and discuss your case.
-We can help you secure your visitation rights so you can continue to be involved in your child's life.
+If you are going through a divorce and custody battle, the attorneys at Rombro & Manley LLP can help.
+Call our office at 310-545-1900 or contact us online to meet with a lawyer and discuss your case.
+We can help secure your visitation rights, so you can continue to be involved in your child’s life.